Writers, here’s another one of my query tips: you don’t need to state the obvious. It’s unnecessary.

 If interested, please reply and I will submit a partial or full manuscript.

 This may be your first query, but it’s not my first time getting one, by any stretch of the imagination.
 If I’m interested in your project, I know exactly what to do.
 Leave tips and pointers out of your query as well and let me do my job.
 Instead of these inane and obvious phrases, do your query job and make me care about the character and plot, instead.
-That’s really the heart of the letter, and you can see my tips for doing just that here.
+That’s really the heart of the letter.
+Check on my post on how to write a query letter for even more query letter help.

 None of these little phrases are an automatic rejection, per se, but they do indicate to me — perhaps unjustly, but they do indicate it nonetheless — a lack of higher order logic or thought put into the query.
-So make sure you’re not sending that message.
+So follow these simple query tips to make sure you’re not sending that message.